nicolaspearson/grpc.boom/README.md

 ## Helper Methods

-The `GrpcBoom` object also supports the following helper methods:
+The `gRPC` Boom object also supports the following helper methods:

 ### `new GrpcBoom(message, [options])`